 Do you wake up feeling a little zombish?
 Feeling like you really didn’t get the refreshing sleep you need?
 Well this could be an indication that you suffer from snoring or sleep apnea.
-Sleep Apnea is a condition that can affect the way that you breath while you are sleeping.
+Many have turned to snoring appliances for relief.

-1. Comfortability – Not all patients are CPAP compliant.
+Not all patients are CPAP compliant.
 Some people don’t like the idea of forced air, bed partners can find them irritating and they may take some time to get use to.
-An oral appliance is custom fitted to your jaw and it doesn’t interfere with sleep position.
+However, an oral appliance is custom fitted to your jaw and it doesn’t interfere with sleep position.
 Best of all it doesn’t cover your face like a CPAP mask does.

-5. Treats All Levels of Sleep Apnea – More severe cases of sleep apnea are generally treated with CPAP machines.
-In some cases, patients cannot tolerate use of the machines.
+More severe cases of sleep apnea are generally treated with CPAP machines.
 Oral sleep appliances assist patients with severe sleep apnea who are unable to use CPAP machines.
-Patients with mild or moderate sleep apnea are recommended to use an oral application.
+Patients with mild or moderate sleep apnea are recommended to use an oral application as well.

 Before considering any sleep apnea treatments, it is recommended that you get a comprehensive initial exam with a reputable sleep apnea dentist who is properly credentialed in the treatment of sleep apnea.
 You and your sleep specialist can decide if an oral appliance is the best treatment for you.